 Credit may be earned in the summer for a maximum of two courses.
-If there are extenuating circumstances and a cogent case can be made by a parent or guardian to the Coordinator of School Counseling, a third course may be taken for credit only with the approval of the Principal.
+If there are extenuating circumstances and a cogent case can be made by a parent or guardian, a third course may be taken for credit only with the approval of the Principal or their designee.
 A student must be enrolled for a minimum of 60 hours for a five-credit recovery course (a course originally failed).
-Review courses require 12 hours per credit.
 The appropriate credits will be awarded to those who successfully complete the course work.
-When a subject is repeated in summer school, there will be two final grades reported on the transcript, the summer school grade as well as the Nutley High School grade.
+When a subject is repeated in summer school, there will be two final grades reported on the transcript, the summer school grade as well as the original Nutley High School (failed) grade.
 The summer school grade will not be used in the GPA calculation.

-Please note - A student may not attend summer school for a course in which he or she is withdrawn from or withdraws and receives a grade of W, WP or WF during that school year.
+Please note - A student may not attend summer school for credit recovery for a course in which the student is withdrawn from or withdraws and receives a grade of W, WP or WF during that school year.